 Old Faithful to West Thumb (Craig Pass—Isa Lake Bridge Replacement: June 11 through September 10—expect traffic delays up to 30 minutes.
 (Visitors are able to access Lone Star Geyser on the west side and DeLacy Creek trailhead on the east side.)

 Motorcyclists are advised to slow down and use extreme caution on loose gravel in construction areas.

 General Road Construction Information

 These needs are now being addressed under a 20-year, $300 million Federal Lands Highway Program for Yellowstone National Park.
-In addition to the major construction addressed below, park road repair crews will be working in other areas of the park throughout the seasons.
+In addition, park road repair crews will be working in other areas of the park throughout the seasons.

 Other Numbers to Call for Road Information